francescorn/francescorn/README.md

 Hi, I’m Frances Cornwall.
-I’m interested in frontend development.
+I’m interested in software engineering.

-Contributor to Webkit's WebInspectorUI
+Currently a contributor to Webkit's WebInspectorUI

 I graduated from Vassar College with a bachelor's degree in biology, and decided to pursue software engineering after college.